RiteshKhan/H2weak/README.md

 ______________________________________________________________________

 ### Testing
 Make sure that you have set the path of the libraries correctly.
 The path can be modified in the `Makefile`.
-For testing purpose we have added two options (i) Integral Equation solver and (ii) RBF interpolation.
+For testing purposes, we have added two options: (i) Integral Equation solver and (ii) RBF interpolation.

-To test the code simply run the following commands in the terminal.
+To test the code, run the following commands on the terminal.
 ```
 user@computer nHODLRdD$ mkdir build && cd build
 ```

-Now the user can go to any directory to run the corresponding codes in $1D$ or $2D$ or $3D$.
+Now, the user can go to any directory to run the corresponding codes in $1D$ or $2D$ or $3D$.
 For example, to run the code in $1D$

 ```
 user@computer 1D/codes$ make -f Makefile1D.mk clean && make -f Makefile1D.mk